 Life Expectancy: 12 to 15 years

-Also called as the Tsang Apso or the Dokhi Apso in regional languages, the Tibetan terrier is a Chinese breed which is not actually a terrier.
-It was actually given its name by European travellers visiting the country that thought the breed resembled the terriers from back home.
-Tibetan Terriers were kept as good luck charms, mascots, watchdogs, herding dogs, and companions.
-It is the ‘Holy dog of Tibet’ which was originally used to protect the ancient monasteries of Tibet.
-In modern times, it is now used for companionship and even therapy by many humans.
+Also called the Tsang Apso or the Dokhi Apso in regional languages, the Tibetan terrier is a Chinese breed that isn't actually a terrier.
+It was given its name by European travelers who thought the breed resembled the terriers back home.
+Tibetan Terriers were historically kept as good luck charms, mascots, watchdogs, herding dogs, and companions.
+Known as the 'Holy Dog of Tibet,' it was originally used to protect the ancient monasteries of Tibet.
+In modern times, it is now valued for companionship and even therapy.

 4. Tibetan Spaniel